UnifyProject/RFC/raw/rfc-2.md

 Clients update resources through the API as follows:

-* The client must know the URI of the resource that it wants to update.
+* The client must know the URN of the resource that it wants to update.
 * The client should have retrieved the resource before updating it.
-* The client sends a PUT method to the resource URI with the modified resource document.
+* The client sends a PUT method to the resource URN with the modified resource document.
 * The client optionally specifies headers to do a conditional update.
 * The server either returns 2xx with a resource document, or 4xx or 5xx with an error text.